Anderson School of Management – UCLA

 UCLA Anderson School of Management is a beautiful complex located in the north/central section of the UCLA campus, near the intersection of Sunset Boulevard and Westwood Plaza.
 The Admissions Office for the MBA program is located in Gold Hall, Suite B201.
 The main campus is only 20 minutes away from the Los Angeles International Airport.

-The Anderson School of Management employs 181 full time faculty members, emeritus faculty, visiting scholars and program advisors who teach across nine academic concentrations, including: Accounting, Decisions, Operations & Technology Management, Finance, Global Economics and Management, Management and Organizations, Information Systems, Interdisciplinary Group in Behavioral Decision Making, Marketing, Strategy.
+The Anderson School of Management employs more than 150 full-time faculty members, emeritus faculty, visiting scholars and program advisors who teach across nine academic concentrations, including: Accounting, Decisions, Operations & Technology Management, Finance, Global Economics and Management, Management and Organizations, Interdisciplinary Group in Behavioral Decision Making, Marketing, and Strategy.

 Each year, UCLA Anderson faculty members publish papers in leading scholarly journals, receive recognition for research excellence, provide leadership in and beyond UCLA, and serve as inspirational teachers and mentors.